 During Intel’s Architecture Day 2021, the company confirmed that it would launch its 12th-generation Alder Lake processors, bringing about much faster performance in Windows 11 computers while also utilizing less power.
-The processor will optimize both the performance and the efficiency of those computers by using Intel Thread Director technology.
+The processor will optimize both the performance and efficiency of computers by utilizing Intel Thread Director technology along with windows 11.

 What Is Intel Thread Director?

-Intel Thread Director is a hardware-based scheduler that works in tandem with the operating system (OS) to assign the right computational task to the proper core or thread in order to achieve maximum real-world performance and efficiency.
+Intel Thread Director is a hardware-based scheduler that works in tandem with the operating system (OS) such as Windows 11 to assign the right computational task to the proper core or thread in order to achieve maximum real-world performance and efficiency.

 In simpler terms, the Intel thread director helps the computer prioritize the critical tasks or applications that require high performance by placing them on the performance cores (P-Core) and then shifting the background tasks to the efficiency cores (E-Core), thereby saving power and maximizing system performance.